 - In Dungeon Fighter Online, the Gunner character class cocks his gun every 5 seconds when in town.
 There are usually at least ten of them.

-- In Dynasty Wariors 7, Guo Huai cocks his hand cannon before he is about to kill Xiahou Ba.
+- In Dynasty Warriors 7, Guo Huai cocks his hand cannon before he is about to kill Xiahou Ba.

-- Averted in the indie game Receiver, where you have a different button for every part of your gun, including cocking the hammer and the slide.
+- Averted in Receiver, where you have a different button for every part of your gun, including cocking the hammer and the slide.
 Pulling the slide with a bullet in the chamber makes your precious ammo fall to the ground.

 - Parodied in Lego Lord of the Rings where Gimli cocks his axe, which causes a shotgun cocking sound effect to play.